 Discover jobs from the White House to Capitol Hill.
 Positions include a variety of skill sets and backgrounds including journalism, political science, communications and more.

 Forbes Magazine has called Vault Guides, "Cliffs Notes for careers," with their concise nature and wide array of topics driving the comparison.
 To get a well-researched overview of a career-search or industry-related topic, Vault Guides should be one of your primary sources.
-These guides are purchased by your Career Development Center, and made available to you at no cost!
+These guides are purchased by Career Development, and made available to you at no cost!

 To gain insight into graduates’ first career destinations, please see our Post-Graduation Information.
 This information information included ranges from top employers, graduate schools, and geographic regions.